Beginner15 min readInfrastructure

 ABB Counters Example for Traffic Light Control

 Complete working example demonstrating Counters implementation for Traffic Light Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Traffic Light Control Control